trevorbaca/baca/baca/etc/new-score-setup.md

     "Defined score template, instruments and stylesheet."

+29. Edit stages.txt and define score stages verbally.

-32. Create all segments with yet-to-be-implemented (gg > setup).
+30. Create all segments with yet-to-be-implemented (gg > setup).

     To define 'name' by hand: